-- 10.10 Opinions have also been sought on important views into and out of the village.
-These have been mapped and are shown on Map 13 below. - 10.11 The Steering Group were mindful that any policy which sought to protect these views should focus on those that are 'important' to the overall landscape character of Boxford and which can be enjoyed from publicly accessible locations, e.g., footpaths, public highway, an existing open space, or through a gap between buildings.
-Important 'historic views' within the historic core of the village are identified in Policy BOX 9 above.
+- 10.11 The Steering Group were mindful that any policy which sought to protect these views should focus on those that are 'important' to the overall landscape character of Boxford and which can be enjoyed from publicly accessible locations, e.g., footpaths, public highway, an existing open space, or through a gap between buildings.
+Important 'historic views' within the historic core of the village are identified in Policy BOX 10 above. - 10.12 Taking this into account, the following views have been identified as Important Public Scenic Views: